readandprogress/reading.is-a.dev/_posts/Tech/2024-02-29-why-I'm-turning-my-website-into-a-digital-garden.md

 ---
-layout: post
 title: "Why I’m Turning My Website Into a Digital Garden!"
-date: 2024-02-29 00:00:00 -0000
+date: 2024-02-29 20:00:00 -0500
 categories: Tech
-author: Reading
-excerpt: This time I want to share some plans I have for the future of my website and what that means for you!
+description: This time I want to share some plans I have for the future of my website and what that means for you!
 ---

 Before we get started, I just realized that this year is a *leap* year!
 Making this a *leap* post!
 Just found that tidbit cool and fitting for our topic today!